 Past Team Members

 MARIKA CIFOR is Assistant Professor in the Information School at the University of Washington.
 Previously, she was Assistant Professor of Information and Library Science at the University of Indiana, Bloomington and Consortium for Faculty Diversity Postdoctoral Fellow in Gender, Sexuality, and Women’s Studies at Bowdoin College.
 In 2017 she received her PhD from the Department of Information Studies at the University of California, Los Angeles.
 Marika’s interdisciplinary scholarship focuses on developing complex understandings of how marginalized individuals and communities come to define themselves, their social groups and movements, and their past, present and future through archives, new media, and data produced within digital cultures. https://marikacifor.com

-JOYCE GABIOLA was a PhD student in Information Studies at the University of California, Los Angeles.
-Previously, they worked in MIT’s Curation and Preservation Services Lab and at Boston University’s Howard Gotlieb Archival Research Center as an ARL/SAA Mosaic Fellow.
+JOYCE GABIOLA is the Head Archivist at the Lambda Archives of San Diego.
+Previously, they were a doctoral student at UCLA.
+Gabiola worked in MIT’s Curation and Preservation Services Lab and at Boston University’s Howard Gotlieb Archival Research Center as an ARL/SAA Mosaic Fellow.
 They are interested in researching the system, actors, and interfaces of whitenessharmdiversity in archives, libraries, and higher education.
-As a queer Filipinx settler from Texas, Joyce has a particular interest in preserving materials and stories that connect us to the lived experiences of LGBTQ+ Asians from/of the American South and the ways in which standardized archival practices have a disempowering impact on marginalized communities–past, present and future.
+As a queer Filipinx settler from Texas, Gabiola has a particular interest in preserving materials and stories that connect us to the lived experiences of LGBTQ+ Asians from/of the American South and the ways in which standardized archival practices have a disempowering impact on marginalized communities–past, present and future.